SBS-rcariou/Hiring-quiz-sample-solution/README.md

 The code can be used in one of the following ways.
 * For a quick glance, check out [collect.py](quiz/collect.py).
 * To deploy in a virtual environment with PIP, copy the entire directory locally, in any location.
-Using the command line, move within the directory and check that it looks like depicted above.
+Using the command line, move within the directory.
 Execute PIP from the command line within the directory.

     `pip install .`